-*Students are advised to select courses carefully and cautiously, and work with your USF Coordinator, Kim Wood, to ensure that you understand the amount of time and work required for upper level courses.
+*Students are advised to select courses carefully and cautiously, and work with your USF Coordinator, Lauren Strange, to ensure that you understand the amount of time and work required for upper-level courses.

-Finance courses are extremely rare to be admitted to since our curriculum requires Accounting and Finance background; students that want Finance classes will need to show any and all prior syllabi for classes they’ve taken in the area and the USF department chair must review.
+Finance courses are extremely rare to be admitted to since our curriculum requires both an accounting and finance background; students that want finance classes will need to show any and all prior syllabi for classes they’ve taken in the area and the USF department chair must review.

-Management, Marketing, Entrepreneur, and General Business classes are fine to enroll in as long as intro classes were taken at their home institutions.
+Management, Marketing, Entrepreneurship, and General Business classes are permitted in as long as intro classes were taken at their home institutions.

 Biology classes fill rapidly, and continuing student at USF are eligible to enroll before exchange students.
-We do our best to register you for the requested classes, but if you are Biology students with very specific class requests we need you to complete your application as quickly as possible.
+The Education Abroad Offices does our best to register you for the requested classes, but if you are Biology students with very specific class requests we need you to complete your application as quickly as possible.

-Chemistry department at USF is very hard to permit exchange students since preference is given to degree seeking students.
-We cannot promise any classes in the this area due the high demand from pre-med students.
+The chemistry department at USF is very hard to permit exchange students since preference is given to degree-seeking students.
+We cannot promise any classes in this area due to the high demand from pre-med students.